nonvisual/nonvisual.github.io/_posts/2020-11-23-budget-data-preparation.md

 ## Inferring transaction type
-For the further analysis we need to differentiate different transaction types, i.e. which expense is related to grocery shopping, which is leisure and so on.
+For the further analysis we need to differentiate transaction types, i.e. which expense is related to grocery shopping, which is leisure and so on.
 In principle, one can train a classifier to solve this problem, but in such case we will need labeled data.
 The easiest way forward is a rule-based approach for classification.
 E.g. we know that if Payment Details contain names such "Lidl", "Edeka" or "Rewe" (typical supermarkets in Germany), this is most likely a grocery shopping.
 If you can find "Booking.com" or "Lufthansa" - this is something to do with travelling.
 You can always adapt this rule-based approach to your specific data.

-To keep it simple, let's focus on just 5 transaction types:
+To keep it simple, let's focus on just 6 transaction types:
 ```python
 types= ['grocery', 'fashion', 'shopping', 'travel', 'rent', "unknown"]
 ```